 - Bring enough amount of masks.

 Definitely be mean when bargaining ;)

-The Doctor is good and nice man, since he gives me chance to try many things that I could never think of.
-He taught me how to analyze the image of endoscopy and taught me how to examine the site of chest infection with stethoscope.
-He is also very patient to every volunteer, when we ask him questions.
+The Doctor is a good and nice man since he gives me chance to try many things that I could never think of.
+He taught me how to analyze the image of endoscopy and taught me how to examine the site of chest infection with a stethoscope.
+He is also very patient with every volunteer when we ask him questions.
 He would also answer the questions as detailed as possible.

 - How would you describe your accommodation, meals, security?